-As per WSP's standard methodology developed for VIAs, the study area was defined as a 10 km radius around the physical footprint of the proposed PEO grid infrastructure and project site.
+As per WSP's standard methodology developed for VIAs, the study area was defined as a 5 km radius around the physical footprint of the proposed PEO grid infrastructure and project site.
+The 5 km study area was defined as the pylons and especially the associated OHLs are not expected to have a significant impact over greater distances, due to the visually "poriferous" nature of the structures

-- For the purposes of this VIA, the term 'project site' or 'site' refers to proposed PEO Grid Connection infrastructure footprint. - The term "study area" refers to the area that will potentially be visually affected by the project and represents the 10 km radius buffer around the total project site.
-Visual receptors occurring within the study area are also indicated, and further considered during the impact assessment process (refer to Section 7).
+- For the purposes of this VIA, the term 'project site' or 'site' refers to proposed PEO Grid Connection infrastructure footprint - The term "study area" refers to the area that will potentially be visually affected by the project and represents the 5 km radius buffer around the total project site.
+Visual receptors occurring within the study area are also indicated, and further considered during the impact assessment process (refer to Section 7)